tomshaw/linkmate/README.md

 ## Overview

-> LinkMate is a web page bookmarking application powered by Vue.js and Pouch/CouchDb.
-With LinkMate users can bookmark web pages and replicate their data effortlessly .
+> LinkMate is the swiss army knife of web page bookmarking.
+Powered by PouchDB, users can create private databases of bookmarks or choose to share their data with multiple geographically spread out users in real time no matter where they are.
+Data replication is the foundation of LinkMate.
+Perfect for students, researchers or anybody who needs to save, and or share and synchronize their data instantly.
+LinkMate is a work in progress.
+If you would like to contribute or share any ideas please feel free to create a pull request or submit an issue.

 ## Features

 Functionality you'll find in this application:

-- Completely private web page bookmarking management and data replication.
+- Completely private web page bookmarking management.
+- Supports both master-master and master-slave replication
 - Intuitive customizable interace that makes bookmarking a breeze.
 - Access controlled remote database authentication and authorization.
 - Save web page banners and images with the click of a button.